Stassi Schroeder And Kristen Doute Defend Brittany Cartwright’s Mom From Homophobic Accusations After Jax Taylor’s Roast Drama

 “Relationships need work and they need to make sure we find a happy medium, but I think you’re gonna see in the future how things are and I’ll leave it at that, because there’s just certain things that I’m on board with and there’s things that I’m not on board with, and I’ve got to find a happy medium with her family.
 They’re very religious, and they’re conservative.
 And that’s awesome.
 That’s amazing.
 I just come from a little bit different of a background.”

-Yet Jax did also say that he loves Brittany’s family, including her mom Sherri, and that they have welcomed him with open arms.
+Yet, Jax also said that he loves Brittany’s family, including her mom, and that they have welcomed him with open arms.

 “I love Brittany’s family.
 They’re really great.
 They are nothing but hospitable to me.
 They just take great care of me.
 They’re just country people, farmers, and they just feed me, feed me, feed me and just take really nice care of me… They just treat me like one of their own.
-So it’s really nice. “
+So it’s really nice.”

 Viewers may be seeing much more of Brittany Cartwright’s family and their reaction to Jax Taylor in a few months.
-On Monday, TMZ reported that Jax and Brittany filmed a spin-off show in Brittany’s home state of Kentucky a few months ago that will focus on Brittany’s family pressuring him to marry her.
+On Monday, TMZ reported that Jax and Brittany filmed a spinoff show in Brittany’s home state of Kentucky a few months ago that will focus on Brittany’s family pressuring him to marry her.
 According to TMZ, producers are hoping that Jax and Brittany stay together long enough for the spin-off to air in the summer.